network-unit-testing-system/nuts/README.md

 Therefore the key-value pairs must be consistent with the key-value pairs of the specific nornir task.
 As an example, the test definition `napalm_ping.py` calls a nornir task to execute napalm's ping-command.
 This allows the additional `max_drop` parameter in `test_execution`, since it is in turn pre-defined by napalm.

+`test_extras`: Additional data that can be accessed through the `nuts_parameters` property.
+These data are not internally utilized and can be passed for use in custom code.

 `test_data`: Data that is used to parametrize the tests in the test class which have the `pytest.mark.nuts` annotation.
 It is additionally part of the `nuts_parameters` property.